pengowray/doks-sprinto/content/en/_index.md

 Join with sprint with however many words you had last time.

 {{< slash name="words" key0="count" val0="1442 final" >}}
 Give your final word count early (before the sprint ends) so Sprinto (and other participants) won't wait for your count after the sprint ends.
-You can use this if you need to rush off.
+You can use this if you need to rush off in the middle of a sprint.

 {{< slash name="words" key0="count" val0="+102" >}}
 Adding a plus sign means you don't rememeber how many words you said you joined with, but you've written 102 more.